tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_making_edits.md

 When you make edits to Javadoc content, look for the following:

 * **Missing doc**.
 Lots of Javadoc is incomplete.
 Look for missing documentation.
 * **Consistent style**.
-See if the existing tags follow Java’s style conventions.
+See if the existing tags follow Java's style conventions.
 * **Clarity**.
-Some descriptions are unintelligible due to the curse of knowledge, but it’s hard to judge without a stronger grasp of Java.
+Some descriptions are unintelligible due to the curse of knowledge, but it's hard to judge without a stronger grasp of Java.

 In this exercise, you'll make some edits to the Javadoc tags and see how they get rendered in the output.